 |---|---|---|---|---|---|

-10mg is a pharmacological dose, not a physiological one.
-Clinical sleep research consistently shows 0.3–0.5mg matches or outperforms doses 20× higher, with less morning grogginess and no receptor downregulation.
+10mg is a pharmacological dose; the body produces ~0.1–0.3mg endogenously at night.
+Clinical sleep research shows 0.3–0.5mg matches or outperforms doses 20× higher, with less morning grogginess and no receptor downregulation.

 → Switch to a 0.3mg or 0.5mg low-dose product.
-The supplement is valid; the dose is the problem.
+The compound works fine at the right dose.

 $12/mo

 Redundant for any protein-replete lifter.
-You are spending $23/month on leucine, isoleucine, and valine that your food already covers.
-The only scenario where BCAAs help is prolonged fasted training — and even then, whole protein is superior.
+You spend $23/month on leucine, isoleucine, and valine that your food already covers.
+BCAAs help in one scenario: prolonged fasted training.
+Even there, whole protein wins.

 → Remove from stack.
 Redirect the $23/mo toward something with actual ROI.